kjeldGr/KG-ImageViewer/README.md

 # Blendle Assignment #
-This is an assignment made for the company Blendle.
+This is an assignment made by Kjeld Groot for the company Blendle.

 ### Good to know ###

 * To run the app, you first have to run a CocoaPods install to install the libraries used in this project.
+* The code is written in Swift 2.0, so you need Xcode 7.0 or higher to run the project.